InstituteforDiseaseModeling/synthpops/docs/overview.rst

 	51-100      , 0.1
 	101-300     , 0.3

-**Enrolment by age** specifying the percentage of people of each age attending school.
+**Enrollment by age** specifying the percentage of people of each age attending school.
 See `synthpops.get_school_enrollment_rates` but note that this mainly implements parsing a Seattle-specific data file to produce the following data structure, which could equivalently be read directly from a file:

 	age , percent
 	0   , 0